Automobile Accidents

 Why are T-Bone Accidents Dangerous?

-T-Bone accidents, otherwise known as side impact collisions or broadside collisions, happen when the front of one car hits the side of another in a perpendicular fashion.
-These types of collisions often result in serious injuries, sometimes even fatalities.
+T-Bone accidents, otherwise known as side impact collisions or broadside collisions, occur when the front of one car strikes the side of another at a perpendicular angle.
+These types of collisions are among the most dangerous types of car accidents, often resulting in serious injuries, sometimes even fatalities.

 Read More